PreRix/Data-Science-Project---Group-16/README.md

 ![](measuring_points_map_kiel.png)

-Because this is no scientific way of selecting the measuring points providing data the whole project relies on, we created a coordinate frame for the Kiel region (+ extra radius for surrounding area) and identiefied the traffic measuring points that are located within this frame.
+Because this is no scientific way of selecting the measuring points providing data the whole project relies on, we created a coordinate frame (bounding box) for the Kiel region (+ extra radius for surrounding area) and identiefied the traffic measuring points that are located within this frame.

 This coordinate frame has the following coordinates: